KyleKing/PersonalFinanceExplorer/README.md

 # Personal Finance Explorer (PFE)

+> **Note**
+>
+> I am archiving this project to focus on just the extraction and tagging of financial records rather than the visualization in: [KyleKing/extract_finances](https://github.com/KyleKing/extract_finances)

 Open Source and Private alternative to Mint/Personal Capital (Built with Plaid + Dash)

-(Work in progress)